Urban Datascapes

 Redacted Transparency invites viewers to uncover the motivations behind the production and representation of open police data from New Orleans.
 The New Orleans police produce, and publicly release a considerable amount of data.
 Most of this data is represented in tabular form on the city’s open data website, and is updated very frequently, often daily (City of New Orleans, 2019a).
 This data is used to inform the city’s publicly available crime maps, as well as the city’s data analytics dashboard (Tableau Public, 2019).
 The availability, and contemporality of New Orleans police data provide the police with the appearance of transparency, but there are curious trends in the data suggesting other motivations affect its production and representation.
 Police officers produce most of the open data through standardized reports organized and completed with the officer’s and department’s interests in mind.
 An example of this bias is how tabular Use of Force data includes a field providing the “build” of the individual who the officer used force against.
 The police do not provide the same data about officers themselves, and often omit, or exclude information about officers’ employment history (City of New Orleans, 2019c).
 A representational pattern that Redacted Transparency examines in-depth is the scarcity of reported latitude and longitude points for police body camera recordings occurring after May 1st, 2018.
 Before this date, the location of most body camera recordings were listed in the metadata as latitude and longitude points.
 After this date, very few of the recordings’ metadata include this information (City of New Orleans (2019b).
 By exhibiting the available spatial data from the ten months prior to May 1st, 2018, alongside the available spatial data from the ten months after, Redacted Transparency reveals potential motivations behind clearly evident revisions.
 Much like the blackboxes within Redacted Transparency, each additional edit to the New Orleans police data has made the entirety of edits easier to notice.
 Mirroring dynamics caused by edits to the underlying data, Redacted Transparency will affect viewers at multiple points in time.
 Upon first sight, viewers can immediately see that the piece has been edited.
 Then, upon closer examination, they can see how the first few redactions leave solely indications of transparent police work.
 But Redacted Transparency becomes more nonsensical with each redaction, causing viewers to either except the data as is, or to question its purpose.
 The piece eventually entices viewers to explore the data further by attempting to expose what lies beneath each redaction.
 The appearance of transparency protects police from the scrutiny of residents and other urban entities.
 It is thusly worthy of criticism.
 Truly transparent data includes explanations about how and why the data has been edited.
 The data deployed by the New Orleans Police includes no such explanation.
 When explored, this data is ultimately far from what it initially claims to be.

 Kevin Borja.
-“Lost in the Sound: Exploring the anonymization and weaponization of NYC’s 311 System.” [video]
+“Lost in the Sound: Exploring the anonymization and weaponization of NYC’s 311 System.” [video].
+The project’s accompanying documentation and description included above.

 New York City has long been known as the ‘City that Never Sleeps.’
 New York’s nightlife uses such as bars, clubs, food service, and recreation contributed to over $35 billion in economic output in 2016.
 However, that moniker and many of those uses have caused tension as reported through the City’s 311 system, referencing continual noise-related disputes between nightlife establishments and their residential neighbors who feel that their complaints are becoming lost in the sounds of the city.